knuthaug/blog.knuthaugen.no/_posts/2012-11-15-rapid-java-deployment.md

 update-dev dev0 appname:branch-foo:21451a
 # to clone repo for appname, and build revision 21451a of branch
 # branch-name.
 This is then copied to git repo, and deployment
-# script fetches it from there. if revision is ommitted, you get HEAD.
+# script fetches it from there. if revision is omitted, you get HEAD.

-#or

-update-dev dev0 appname:branch
-# for HEAD revision in the branch

 {% endhighlight %}

 The main points here are:

- * Only update the apps you specify
+ * Only update the apps you specify via the script running on the server.
- * Optionally update server config, via puppet
+ * Optionally update server config, via puppet.
- * Ban urls in Varnish, don't restart.
+ * Ban URLs in Varnish, don't restart.

-In addition to this, the script asks puppet which server is the current one for the environment, instead of hardcoding this in the script.
-This means less maintanenance burden when servers change.
+In addition to this, the script asks puppet which server is the current one for the environment, instead of hard coding this in the script.
+This means less maintenance burden when servers change.
 A central point is also to only restart apps you specify (instead of all apps) and flushing/banning Cache-Control groups in Varnish instead of restarting.

-Updating one app to latest snapshot or release and banning app urls in Varnish is now down to 10-12 seconds not counting savings in cache fill time for the first request.
+Updating one app to latest snapshot or release and banning app URLs in Varnish is now down to 10-12 seconds not counting savings in cache fill time for the first request.

 ### Further Work

 Next up is using the same deployment strategy for all environments, but with a custom rollback feature for production and a wait strategy between servers.
-Also, a wrapper script to be called from Jenkins for deploying to stage, run smoketests, await result and deploy to prod if all is well.
+We thinking about extenting this to not wait a certain amount of time, but rather monitor Varnish and move on once the backend is reported as up.
+Also, a wrapper script to be called from Jenkins for deploying to stage, run smoke tests, await result and deploy to prod if all is well is planned.

+All in all, shaving of ~10 minutes of deploy time (this amounts to hours of wait/ineffective time on a busy day) is pretty significant.